 Since some flights arrive too late in the day for you to start your charter, where possible, we offer the option of a sleep aboard on your first night at an additional charge.
 Boarding is after 6.00pm and the yacht will be prepared for your late arrival.
 Please enquire about this option should you require it.

-Where can I get water and fuel?
+How can I get fuel and water?

 You can pick up water and fuel at a number of locations in the Grenadines, the main places being Petit Martinique, Union Island and Bequia.
 We will give you more information on this during your chart briefing.
 Fuel top up is not normally required during your charter and we prefer to fuel the boats back at base to avoid picking up contaminated fuel.
 We recommend you do not drink the boat water unless you boil it first.
 You may prefer to purchase bottled water for daily consumption.